 Test automation framework is helpful when you need to execute the same test scripts multiple times with different builds to examine the application and validate output.
 It is better to avoid automated testing for functionality, which you used only once since building automation script itself is time-consuming.

-Each automation framework has its own architecture, advantages, and disadvantages.
-Some of these frameworks are:
+Each test automation framework has its own architecture, advantages, and disadvantages.
+Some of these test automation frameworks are:

 - Linear Automation Framework